dojo/docs/dojox/grid/DataGrid.rst

 To avoid cross-site scripting (XSS) attacks, the grid will escape any HTML data that comes from an external source (datastore).
 This escaping also applies to any values that are returned from a custom get function on a cell.
 If you would like to format your data using HTML, you should create a custom formatter function for the cell and apply your formatting there instead.

-Site developers who can guarantee that their data is safe can add a formatter function to convert all &lt; back to < if they need the datastore information parsed by the browser.
+Site developers who can guarantee that their data is safe can add a formatter function to convert all < back to < if they need the datastore information parsed by the browser.

 Finally, you can use the escapeHTMLInData option - however, this is `VERY HIGHLY DISCOURAGED` as it opens your application up to XSS attacks.